Fast Simulation of Vehicles with Non-deformable Tracks: COMPARISON OF MODELS

 \section{COMPARISON OF MODELS}

 In this section, a~comparison of methods of modeling non-deformable tracks is presented.

-\subsection{Tested models}
+\subsection{Tested Models}

-The tested models are described in the following sections (they are depicted in~\autoref{fig:track_types}).
-Each model is shortly described, and a~shortcut for it is defined, which is used throughout the rest of the text and figures.
-All of the tested models differ only in representation of the main tracks -- all other properties like mass, inertia, shape etc. were the same for all models.
+The tested models are described in the following sections (and depicted in~\autoref{fig:track_types}).
+Each model is shortly introduced, and an~abbreviation for it is defined, which is used throughout the rest of the text and figures.
+All the tested models differ only in representation of the main tracks -- all other properties, such as mass, inertia, shape etc. were the same for all models.

 With each of the models, identification of the most realistic set of parameters was done.
 The optimized parameters were always \textit{linear} and \textit{angular gain} -- ratios that convert control inputs from simulator to velocity commands for the models.
-Other parameters were adding only for the models they make sense with, and consist of~\textit{steering efficiency} and friction coefficients in the first and second friction direction.
+Other parameters were added only for the models they make sense with, and consist of~\textit{steering efficiency} and friction coefficients in the first and second friction direction.

 First, we tried to manually find a~suitable set of parameters and estimated the ranges for each of them.
 Then we did 5~iterations of optimization, in each of which we examined 5~samples from a multivariate Gaussian distribution centered on the so far best set of parameters (with covariance derived from the estimated ranges).
 Examination of each sample consisted of traversing all defined scenarios with model settings taken from the sample, and summing up the weighted metric values (defined further in this section).
 To account for the uncertainty in the simulator, each traversal was tried 3~times and the metric value was averaged over these trials.